 And replace that vent fan.
 You want to get something that’s really powerful, that’s properly vented to the exterior.
 And you might want to, because it’s a tenant situation and it’s not somebody that you can sort of be on top of to make sure they’re putting it on and there’s no window, you may want to have it installed with an occupancy sensor.
 So that when someone walks into the bathroom, it triggers that vent fan to come on.
 It’ll run while they’re in there and then after they leave, it’s set to stay on for 10, 15 minutes.

 This way, when they’ve showered and have opened the door, that’s when you get that high points of condensation, because you’ve got that moist air from the shower and it’s warm and then you get the cool air from opening the door.
 And then suddenly, you get condensation on every surface.
-So that could be the best plan of attack, especially since these are people that you’re renting to.
+So that could be the best plan of attack to prevent bathroom mold, especially since these are people that you’re renting to.

 CHRIS: Terrific.
 Well, thank you so much for your help.